-All academies are exposed to fluctuations in pupil numbers and funding levels, particularly The Linden Academy is currently at 79% capacity, and the Rushmere Park Academy at 74% capacity.
+All academies are exposed to fluctuations in pupil numbers and funding levels.
+Although the schools are now growing, The Linden Academy is currently at 83% capacity, and the Rushmere Park Academy at 82% capacity.

 The Trust operates within its allocated budget and settles its liabilities as they fall due.
-The current deficit on the LGPS of £13,479,000 has been apportioned to the Trust and the Trust ensures scheme contributions are paid as they fall due in line with those recommended by the pension scheme actuaries.
+The current surplus on the LGPS of £796,000 has been apportioned to the Trust and the Trust ensures scheme contributions are paid as they fall due in line with those recommended by the pension scheme actuaries.
+Under FRS 102 the surplus has not been recognised in the balance sheet.

-The actuaries of the scheme evaluated the fund as at 31 March 2020 and at that time put into place increased contributions in order to reduce this deficit.
+The actuaries of the scheme evaluated the fund as at 31 March 2022 and at that time put into place increased contributions in order to reduce this deficit.
 The trustees include the contributions within the budgets submitted to the ESFA.
-The deficit is recognised on the balance sheet in accordance with FRS102.
+The actuaries have valued the scheme in a net asset position as at 31 March 2023, which is not recognised on the balance sheet in accordance with FRS102.

-Risk Management is a termly agenda item for compliance meetings within the trust and updated risk registers are reviewed termly by the trust board.
-A new sub-committee of the board has been established during the year with the sole remit of overseeing risk management and business continuity.
+Risk Management is a termly agenda item for compliance meetings within the trust and updated risk registers are reviewed annually by the trust board.
+A new sub-committee of the board was established last year with the sole remit of overseeing risk management and business continuity.